ginstrom/paladin-novel/chapters/22_house-divided.md

 The words hit like physical blows.
 Heat bloomed beneath Gond's ribs, spreading outward through his chest like molten metal seeking release.
 His fingertips tingled with electric warmth, and for a moment, the air around him seemed to shimmer with barely visible light.

 "Roderick's been playing both sides," Sir Marcus continued.
 "Talking about honor and reform while his family profits from child slavery.
-When we confronted him..."
-He touched a bandage on his forehead.
+When we confronted him…" He touched a bandage on his forehead.
 "Let's just say the discussion became heated."

 "So you left?"